fiskaltrust/rollout-doc/technical-operations/middleware/network-requirements.md

 :::danger

-For security reasons do not add the connection information directly to any of two Launcher files (`test.cmd` and `install-service.cmd`).
-Instead call `fiskaltrust.exe` once manually with `-proxy` and the connection information.
+For security reasons, do not add the connection information directly to any of the two Launcher files (`test.cmd` and `install-service.cmd`).
+Instead, call `fiskaltrust.exe` once manually with `-proxy` and the connection information.

 And please make sure there is no other `-proxy` parameter in your Launcher files, as this would overwrite your configuration.